getporter/operator/CONTRIBUTING.md

 * **CreateKINDCluster** creates a new KIND cluster named porter.
 * **DeleteKINDCluster** deletes the KIND cluster named porter.

-### Make Targets

-Below are the most common developer tasks.
-Run a target with `make TARGET`, e.g.
-`make build`.

-* `build` builds all binaries, porter and internal mixins.
-* `build-porter-client` just builds the porter client for your operating system.
-  It does not build the porter-runtime binary.
-Useful when you just want to do a build and don't remember the proper way to call `go build` yourself.
-* `build-porter` builds both the porter client and runtime.
-It does not clean up generated files created by packr, so you usually want to also run `clean-packr`.
-* `install-porter` installs porter from source into your home directory **$(HOME)/.porter**.
-* `install-mixins` installs the mixins from source into **$(HOME)/.porter/**.
-  This is useful when you are working on the exec or kubernetes mixin.
-* `install` installs porter _and_ the mixins from source into **$(HOME)/.porter/**.
-* `test-unit` runs the unit tests.
-* `test-integration` runs the integration tests.
-This requires a kubernetes cluster setup with credentials located at **~/.kube/config**.
-Expect this to take 20 minutes.
-* `docs-preview` hosts the docs site.
-See [Preview Documentation](#preview-documentation).
-* `test` runs all the tests.
-* `clean-packr` removes extra packr files that were a side-effect of the build.
-  Normally this is run automatically but if you run into issues with packr, run this command.
-* `setup-dco` installs a git commit hook that automatically signsoff your commit messages per the DCO requirement.

 ## Modify the porter agent

 The "porter agent" is the Docker image used to execute Porter in a Kubernetes job.